 Up to this point I didn’t have an ultralight for outdoor, nor did I have a vented kite for outdoor.

-I don’t recall which happened first, they were back-to-back in timing and I don’t feel like looking the dates up.
-I noticed online that Brett Marchel was selling his WidowMaker Pro kites.
-Team KiteLife had experimented with them for a while and purchased a matched set, probably among the last WMPros that Jon Trennepohl made with the Widow NG replacing them.
+In November 2021, back-to-back, I ended up filling those gaps.
+I decided to order a vented kite on the 25th, and then three days later I noticed online that Brett Marchel was selling his WidowMaker Pro standard and ultralight kites.
+Team KiteLife had experimented with them for a while and purchased a matched set, probably among the last made with the Widow NG replacing them.
 Brett was selling both a UL and a Standard, so these became #24 and #25.
 They’re black and green.

-This still left me without a good high wind dual line kite, and I had a Christmas bonus, so I decided to pay a little extra and get a custom vented Lam Hoac Sky Devil, white and red with green eyes, my #26.
-I flew it a bit and realized I wanted another UL in the same color scheme, so ordered that the following year as #27.
+The vented kite was a custom vented Lam Hoac Sky Devil, white and red with green eyes, my #26.
+I flew it a bit and realized I wanted a SUL in the same color scheme, so ordered that the following year as #27.

 A while later I noticed that a Facebook group member, Tom Bush, was selling a Sky Devil prototype, Mark 6.
 (He advertised it as M-VII, but the fabric says “M-VI”.)
 I had a bit of money and the kite looked beautiful, but I figured I really didn’t need it.
 One day he lowered the price and I still kept waiting.
 Finally, I realized that it would be a great addition if nothing else as a piece of history, so I contacted him, arranged a purchase, and drove out.
 I found out he was selling because of age.
-It’s hard to realize that’s where I will be eventually, old enough that sport kites are out of my ability and wanting to still see the kites in the air, but I appreciate the kite and will use it.
+It’s hard to know that’s where I will be eventually, old enough that sport kites are out of my ability and wanting to still see the kites in the air, but I appreciate the kite and will use it.
 This vented sail became #28.
 While I was there, he told me to wait a bit as he stepped out to storage.
 He came back in with a small kite sleeve with “lam” on the outside.
 He opened it up to reveal a black and red Magic Angel, another Lam Hoac creation custom made.
 Tom was kind enough to say he would offer it if I could give it a nice home, so it is now #29, bringing my total of these gorgeous boutique kites up to four.
+This M-6 vented handles a little more heavily from the white and red vented, but still looks and feels great in the air and the bit of extra weight feels nice on windier days.

 Filling Out the Suite